dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

     The Razor SDK is required to build and package projects containing Razor files for Blazor projects.

-1. Add the root Blazor component for the app to the project.
+1. Add the root [Razor component](/aspnet/core/blazor/components/) for the app to the project.
-1. Add your Blazor components to project folders named *Pages* and *Shared*.
+1. Add your [Razor components](/aspnet/core/blazor/components/) to project folders named *Pages* and *Shared*.
 1. Add your static web assets to a project folder named *wwwroot*.
 1. Add any optional *_Imports.razor* files to your project.
 1. Add a `BlazorWebView` to a page in your .NET MAUI app, and point it to the root of the Blazor app: